 Professor Carsten Werner heads the group here at the Max Bergmann Center of Biomaterials (part of the Leibniz Institute for Polymer Research).
 Through his generosity and my additional funding, I have brought together a small sub-team.
 The projects undertaken are quite varied, but generally revolve around building new microscale or nanoscale materials for use in neurodegenerative diseases or cancer therapeutics.
-Professors Anne Rosser and Stephen Dunnett co-head the Brain Repair Group in Cardiff, my Wellcome Trust host institution.
+Professor Anne Rosser heads the Brain Repair Group in Cardiff, my Wellcome Trust host institution.

 Ben Newland – Developing new materials for applications in neurodegenerative disorders.

 Heike Newland – Shape memory injectable hydrogels for neuron delivery

 Dimitri Eigel – Designing focal delivery systems for use in the brain (funded via the Deutsche Forshungsgemeinschaft)

 Rachel Hills – Funded by Parkinson’s UK to analyze biohybrid microcarriers for cell delivery

 Franziska Hoppe – Microcarriers for cell and protein delivery

 Marcel Baeger (2017) – Oxygen producing hydrogels.
 Marcel completed his batchelor thesis which was published in ACS Biomaterials Science & Engineering in 2017.

 Laurent Thomas (2016) – Synthesis and characterization of polymer nanotubes – Internship from the University of Strasbourg, top guy and top student.
 In 2016 he returned to Strasbourg to complete his Master’s course.
 His work was published in Scientific Reports in 2016.